-Look, you’ll always have the guest who will gripe about low carb soups or sugar-free desserts, so keep something traditional on hand for the heavy eaters.
+Look, you’ll always have the guest who will gripe about low-carb soups or sugar-free desserts, so keep something traditional for the heavy eaters.

-But those who dread the scale in the days after Thanksgiving will rejoice, thanking you profusely for figuring out how not to sacrifice flavor at the same time.
+But those who dread the scale in the days after Thanksgiving will rejoice, thanking you profusely for figuring out how not to sacrifice flavor simultaneously.